Calysto/calysto/calysto/language/scheme/README.md

 Calysto Scheme is a real Scheme programming language, with full support for continuations, including call/cc.
 It can also use all Python libraries.
 Also has some extensions that make it more useful (stepper-debugger, choose/fail), or make it better integrated with Python.

+Because Calysto Scheme uses [MetaKernel](https://github.com/Calysto/metakernel/blob/master/README.rst), it has a fully-supported set of "magics"---meta-commands for additional functionality.
+This includes running Scheme in parallel.
+See all of the [MetaKernel Magics](https://github.com/Calysto/metakernel/blob/master/metakernel/magics/README.md).

 Scheme in use:

 * [CS245: Programming Languages](http://jupyter.cs.brynmawr.edu/hub/dblank/public/CS245%20Programming%20Languages/2014/Programming%20Languages,%20Syllabus.ipynb)